dylanleclair/word-games/README.md

 This means that regardless of whether we choose to work with a FastTree or a LightTree, we can add and find words in the exact same manner.

-This allows developers to work with whatever tree fits their needs without looking at separate APIs for each type of WordTree, and makes working with them a lot more pleasant and flexible.
+This allows developers to work with whatever tree fits their needs without looking at separate documentation for each type of WordTree, and makes working with them a lot more pleasant to work with since they can be interchanged very easily with this new structure.

 Additionally, there is very little code duplication remaining between the different tree and node classes.